 - Class G licence holders are suspended at 9 points

-Suspensions Versus Licence Class
+Suspensions vs Licence Class

 Demerit Point Suspensions affect insurance and drivers need to avoid them.
 Difference classes of drivers licences have suspensions at different point accumulations.

 - Class G1 or Class G2 licences

 - G1 or G2 licences

 Demerit Point Interviews

-The Ministry officer will want to impress upon the driver that driving in Ontario is a privilege not a right and the ability to drive on the roadways can be revoked at anytime.
+The Ministry officer will want to impress upon the driver that driving in Ontario is a privilege not a right, and the ability to drive on the roadways can be revoked at anytime.

-At a Demerit Point Interview the Ministry Officer Can;
+At an interview the Ministry Officer can:

-- counsel the driver about their driving habits
+- counsel the driver about their driving

-- Place conditions upon the driver e.g. if they receive one more ticket the licence will be suspended
+- e.g. if they receive one more ticket the licence will be suspended

 Insurance and Licence Suspensions

 Where any driver receives a demerit point suspension, all insurance companies will dramatically increase the insurance rates for three (3) to five (5) years.

-When Demerit Points Appear on the Licence
+When Points Appear on the Licence

-The points do not go on the driver record until the court date, which maybe three (3) to twelve (12) months from the offence date, depending upon the court.
+The points do not go on the driving record until AFTER the court date, which maybe three (3) to twelve (12) months from the offence date, depending upon the court.

 Demerit points are kept on the driving record or driving abstract for two (2) years from the date the driver received the ticket, but the demerit points only go on the driving record upon conviction or payment.

 The conviction goes on the driving record for 3 years from the court date, or 3 years from the date the ticket was paid.

 Class G drivers licence holders are allowed to accumulated a total of 15 demerit points.